Culture Circuits of Bali: Beyond the Selfie—Ceremonies, Kitchens, Rice Terraces

 Pack Light, Engage Deep

-• A scarf or sash earns you instant “gets it” points at ceremonies.
+• A scarf or sash for instant “they get it” points

-• Small notes for markets and village stops; cash still smiles brightest in the right moments.
+• Small notes for markets (cash still wins)

 Ready to Thread It Together?